Get $100 off the AD-Detect Test for Alzheimer's Disease Risk through October 1st. View terms >

 High Protein Diet Vitamin Deficiency Test Panel

-Measure the levels of 11 micronutrients in your blood, so you can understand whether your high protein diet (e.g., Paleo, Atkins, Dukan, GAPS) is covering your nutritional needs and you are not deficient in certain vitamins and minerals.
+Measure the levels of 11 nutrients in your blood, so you can understand whether your high protein diet (eg, Paleo, Atkins, Dukan, GAPS) is covering your nutritional needs and you are not deficient in certain nutrients.
 Read moreTest details

 Sample type: